Skip to content

 What is a CTP violation?

-A CTP violation is triggered when your loan's collateral-to-principal ratio declines below the required level.
+A CTP (collateral-to-principle) violation is triggered when your loan's collateral-to-principal ratio declines below the required level.
 Review your loan agreement and loan account page for exact thresholds.

 150% CTP ratio—CTP violation